michaelcale/books/books/go/0050-strings/010-finding-strings.md

 fmt.Printf("when searching from end, '%s' is in s at position %d\n", toFind, idx)
 ```

-## Find all occurences of substring
+## Find all occurences of a substring

 Above we only found first occurence of substring.
 Here's how to find all of them:
 ```go